 “I am the bread of life; whoever comes to me shall not hunger, and whoever believes in me shall never thirst.”– John 6:35 (ESV)

-While not an institution text, this saying of Jesus illumines the meaning of the meal.
+This verse helps us see the heart of the meal.
 Christ Himself satisfies our deepest hunger by giving Himself to us.

 “Behold, the Lamb of God, who takes away the sin of the world!”– John 1:29 (ESV)